UWTSD Home - Study With Us - Undergraduate Courses - Design Crafts (BA)

 The three main modes of assessment used on this programme are:

 Studio Projects – work undertaken to fulfil the demands of a given or student generated brief.
 Projects are set to examine the student’s abilities to master the integration of new design principles and skills to his / her design practice.
 Studio projects may be set and take place in a variety of forms and over a range of durations, and include activity within the glass workshops, CAD studios as well as traditional design studios.
 Students may be required to present a variety of types of work for assessment such as; portfolios, sketchbooks and project journals, presentation boards, three-dimensional models, material samples and artefacts.

-Written Assignments – work undertaken by the student in his/her own time.
+Written Assignments – work is undertaken by the student in his/her own time.
 Written assignments may take the form of an illustrated paper or report.
-In both cases, the student is expected to demonstrate critical insight and proficiency in articulating the results of a practice or research-based assignment.
+In both cases, the student is expected to demonstrate critical insight and proficiency in articulating the results of practice or research-based assignment.

 Seminar Presentations – this form of assessment requires the student to demonstrate conceptual understanding and evaluate the rigour and validity of published research.
 Seminars may take the form of individual and/or group presentations to peers and other professional groups.